-In recent years the course has also been offered online (either with or without observed teaching practice) which offers huge savings for the teacher trainees.
-ICAL pioneered this method of delivery with the ICAL TEFL Certificate Course costing $265 (€200 or £155).
+Since the late 1990s the course has also been offered online (either with or without observed teaching practice) which offers huge savings for the teacher trainees.
+ICAL pioneered this method of delivery with the ICAL TEFL Certificate Course costing $265 (€200 or £155) which began in 1998.

 When choosing a course, amongst other considerations, make sure that you:

 The requirements to take a course are often quite flexible.
 There is often a minimum age limit (17 or 18) and although they are open to both native and non-native speakers, candidates must have a decent command of English.